Careers in Geoscience

 • Internships

 • Unlike undergraduate research, internships usually involve working in industry learning the daily tasks of a particular job.
 Internships can provide a useful networking opportunity, teach technical and transferable skills, and sometimes lead to a job after graduation.
-Our students have found internships through networking with their peers and recent alumni, professional organizations, job boards, and strategies learned through the Internship and Career Center Internships page.
+Our students have found internships through networking with their peers and recent alumni, professional organizations, job boards, and strategies learned through the Career Center Internships page.

 Students can complete internships for units by registering for GEL 92 or 192.
 If you have secured an off-campus internship, contact Vice Chair Ryosuke Motani for permission to register for the internship, and then get the CRN from the undergraduate advisor.
 These units can count for electives (with a cap on these units) in the Geology major; see the General Catalog for more information.